meierpd/fitnesspark-attendance/visualizer/README_visualizer.md

 Your visualizer is a secure, auto-updating, zero-maintenance dashboard that:

 * Fetches live data from Cloud Storage
-* Visualizes trends and patterns
+* Visualizes trends and weekday patterns
 * Focuses on open hours for clear insights
-* Protects against spam
+* Protects against spam and unnecessary costs
 * Runs fully serverless on Google Cloud Run